 Across the street from a small airport from which is gets its name, Owens Field Park is the kind of hidden gem of a park that makes teens happy.
 Owens Field Park boasts an incredible, and friendly, skate park.
 It also offers an 18 hole disc golf course that's the official home for USC's disc golf team, as well as an inline hockey rink, and dozens of soccer and baseball fields.

 Arts and Crafts

 While Columbia certainly has a plethora of fun outdoor activities, it's also rich in opportunities for artsy teens.
-The Columbia Museum of Art on Main Street has a great permanent collection, truly fantastic visiting exhibits and a wide array of classes for kids and teens of all ages.
+Columbia Museum of Art on Main Street has a great permanent collection, truly fantastic visiting exhibits and a wide array of classes for kids and teens of all ages.

 After an afternoon at the CMA, it's just a very short walk down Main Street to the Nickelodeon Theatre, Columbia's art movie house.
 The Nick shows a huge range of films you probably won't see in your local cineplex, from foreign films to documentaries to classics.
 It's the perfect place for a budding filmmaker to spend the afternoon.

 And don't forget that while USC's Gamecocks offer hours of fun for those who love sports, USC's Koger Center for the Arts offers just as much fun for those who love the arts.